 The surname O'galagher was first found in County Donegal (Irish: Dún na nGall), northwest Ireland in the province of Ulster, sometimes referred to as County Tyrconnel, but claim descent from a warrior named "Gallchobhar" and held lands in the baronies of Raphoe and Tir Hugh.
 They held a castle at Ballyshannon and at one time also held the castle of Lifford.

-Another 109 words (8 lines of text) covering the years 1545 and 1547 are included under the topic Early O'Galagher History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our O'galagher research.
+Another 55 words (4 lines of text) covering the years 1545, 1547, 1751 and 1725 are included under the topic Early O'galagher History in all our PDF Extended History products and printed products wherever possible.

-Ireland, a name was often recorded under several different variations during the life of its bearer.
-Accordingly, numerous spelling variations were revealed in the search for the origin of the name O'Galagher family name.
+Before widespread literacy came to Ireland, a name was often recorded under several different variations during the life of its bearer.
+Accordingly, numerous spelling variations were revealed in the search for the origin of the name O'galagher family name.
 Variations found include Gallagher, Gallacher, Gallaugher, Gallaughor, Gallager and many more.

-Another 30 words (2 lines of text) are included under the topic Early O'Galagher Notables in all our PDF Extended History products and printed products wherever possible.
+Another 45 words (3 lines of text) are included under the topic Early O'galagher Notables in all our PDF Extended History products and printed products wherever possible.